N1nja0p/Spam-Bot-In-Python/README.txt

-Just Run And Instantly Open Whatsapp And See The Magic :D
+Just Run And Instantly Open Whatsapp And Instantly Click On Textbox And See The Magic :D